 We noticed the straps were a little too rigid when we tested it which can be a little annoying.
 Reviewers on sites like Amazon have mentioned a similar criticism.

 The harness uses a quick release buckle to put the harness on and take it off.

 Rabbitgoo has reflective high visibility trims to help see your dog in dark conditions.

 Inexpensive but a little flawed in the sizing.
 Not a bad choice however and up there with the better harnesses.

 - The straps can be rigid which can be both annoying and result is not the best of fits.

-The TrueLove harness has been one of our most popular referenced for smaller breeds, and one of our reviewers has raved about it in the past for their Jack Russell.
+The TrueLove harness has been one of our most popular referenced for smaller breeds.

-The harness is more affordable than the others mentioned and it’s a good harness.
-It is not perfect, however, so may not be for everyone.
+The harness is more affordable than the others mentioned and it’s a pretty good harness.

 We like this as Dachshund harness as it has many pros and yet few cons in general.
 It is an easy harness to both put on and take off with minimal adjustment.
 A buckle on either side secures the dog in the harness.